SymfonyCasts/verify-email-bundle/README.md

 help!

-Because it's stateless, Verify Email Bundle will generate and validated fully qualified and secure signed URL's that can be provided to your users using your existing entities with only minor modifications.
+Because it's stateless, Verify Email Bundle will generate and validated fully qualified and secure signed URL's that can be emailed to your users using your existing entities with only minor modifications.

 ## Installation